 In the league The Bards started with 1 win and 1 draw to go 6 games unbeaten to lie just outside the top 5 but lost at Ilkeston to fall back to 10th, still only 2 points outside the playoffs.
 The Ilkeston game sounds like a bit of a nightmare with injuries during the warmup and 2 during the first half including what sounded like a nasty injury to Jack.
 All the goals took place in 7 minutes – despite taking the lead through Adam, the re-shuffled Bards quickly conceded 2 at the other end.
 Despite losing to a team below us, Ilkeston were the favourites for promotion and have picked up since changing managers including a recent impressive 4-1 win at Coalville.
 September’s league games were delayed with the passing of Her Majesty Queen Elizabeth ll.
 After a minutes silence and singing the national anthem, Dan Vann’s header after 3 minutes at the back post from a corner gave The Bards a flying start in a new dark blue kit v Rushden and Diamonds.
 A 2nd through Dexter Walter’s tap in in the 2nd half from another Grocott assist sealed the game.
 Credit to Louis and the defence for a clean sheet after Liam was withdrawn before the game started.
 The Bards then faced their toughest league test of the season at home to Nuneaton.
 We rode our luck at times in front of another large crowd but it was an excellent point in another entertaining game with Dan Lafferty getting our equaliser and Nuneaton again missing a penalty against us.
 Another excellent performance by Leon our loan keeper and Dexter had a fine game causing the Nuneaton defence problems down the wing so much so they were reduced to 10 men.

-Will Grocott and Josh Hawker have been ever present in midfield so has Jamie Molyneux (1 as sub).
+Players – Will Grocott and Josh Hawker have been ever present in midfield so has Jamie Molyneux (1 as sub).
 Jack Turner and Ashley (some as sub) and Dexter (some as sub) have only missed 1 game.
 The injury to Paul McCone in the last game ended the impressive season long partnership with James McNeill at the back.
-Adam Rooney and Josh Hawker top the league scoring charts with 3 followed by Dexter Walters with 2.
+Josh Hawker tops the league scoring charts with 3 followed by Dexter Walters and Adam Rooney with 2.

 Players In – 21 year old goalkeeper Leon Phillips on loan from Alvechurch – more on the league website who has been impressive in goal and the versatile Lewis Wilson who came on as sub v Banbury.
 Lewis first joined the club at the start of the 2018/19 season and returned every year apart from the brief 2020/21 season.